edmondthui/e1finance/README.md

 ![E1 Finance Buy / Sell Demo](https://im3.ezgif.com/tmp/ezgif-3-5be0fbfeb9cd.gif)

 ### Holdings & Activities
 All buy, sell, withdraw, and deposit activities are tracked on the activity page.
-Holdings are all tracked on the holdings page.
+Holdings are all tracked on the holdings page and each user is associated with many holdings.
 Each activity is tracked in the backend with a separate activities table and each action sends a create request to the backend.
 ![E1 Finance Holdings & Activities Demo](https://im3.ezgif.com/tmp/ezgif-3-fb73753e9b5d.gif)

 ### Withdraw / Deposit